 The Northern New Jersey Maternal / Child Health Consortium (NNJM/CHC) was established in 1992 with the mission to improve the physical and mental health of women and children.
-All obstetrical (including Ambulatory Care Facilities which provide family planning, prenatal, postpartum, gynecological and/or pediatric services) in the State of New Jersey are required by New Jersey Department of Health and Senior Services (NJDHSS) regulations to belong to one of the six currently licensed regional Consortia.
+All obstetrical (including Ambulatory Care facilities which provide family planning, prenatal, postpartum, gynecological and/or pediatric services) in the State of New Jersey are required by New Jersey Department of Health and Senior Services (NJDHSS) regulations to belong to one of the six currently licensed regional Consortia.
 The State requires Consortia to become legally incorporated agencies and to secure non-profit status from the Internal Revenue Service.

 The Northern New Jersey Maternal / Child Health Consortium (NNJM/CHC) is an independent 501 (c) (3) non-profit health planning agency licensed by the New Jersey State Department of Health and Senior Services (NJDHSS) to be the hub of regional obstetric and pediatric health care services for women and children in Bergen, Essex, Morris and Passaic counties.
 Focused on the underserved communities, the Northern Consortium has been a leader in promoting cultural competency and the elimination of racial/ethnic disparities in health and education.